inlart/BLA/README.md

 Filenames that contain `allscale` may use the AllScale API.
 To parallelize Eigen algorithms the compiler has to support OpenMP.

-## The Matrix Type
+## Preprocessor directives

+Support for the following preprocessor directives:

+* `ALLSCALE_NO_FAST_MATH` - if defined, associativity for `double` and `float` will not be assumed.

+## Header Files

 ### api/include/data/matrix.h

-This is the main implementation file, it provides the Matrix class, which is built on top of the Grid container.
+This is the main header file, it provides the Matrix class, which is built on top of the AllScale Grid container.
+It includes the following header files which are contained in the subfolder `impl`:

+* `expressions.h` - expressions that represent matrix operations
+* `operators.h` - operator definitions for MatrixExpressions
+* `forward.h` - forward declaration for expressions and traits
+* `matrix_multiplication.h` - contains different variations of matrix-matrix multiplications
+* `traits.h` - type traits

 ## Supported Operations